flexflow/FlexFlow/.github/README.md

 ### Prompt Datasets
 We have evaluated SpecInfer on the following prompts datasets: [Chatbot instruction prompts](https://specinfer.s3.us-east-2.amazonaws.com/prompts/chatbot.json), [ChatGPT Prompts](https://specinfer.s3.us-east-2.amazonaws.com/prompts/chatgpt.json), [WebQA](https://specinfer.s3.us-east-2.amazonaws.com/prompts/webqa.json), [Alpaca](https://specinfer.s3.us-east-2.amazonaws.com/prompts/alpaca.json), and [PIQA](https://specinfer.s3.us-east-2.amazonaws.com/prompts/piqa.json).

+## Difference between SpecInfer and HuggingFace Assistant Model

+There are two major differences between the two systems.

+* First, the HuggingFace assistant model produces a single candidate token sequence during speculation, while SpecInfer generates and verifies a speculated token tree, whose tokens each represent a candidate token sequence.
+To deal with the more complex verification task, SpecInfer includes a number of systems and algorithmic optimizations to quickly and efficiently verify all tokens of a token tree in parallel.

+* Second, instead of considering a single assistant model, SpecInfer combines a variety of collectively boost-tuned small speculative models (SSMs) to jointly predict the LLM's outputs.
+We observe that using multiple boost-tuned SSMs is critical for improving speculative performance.

 ## TODOs

 SpecInfer is under active development.
 We currently focus on the following tasks and strongly welcome all contributions to SpecInfer from bug fixes to new features and extensions.